rgolubtsov/customers-api-proto-lite-crystal-kemal/README.md

 **Build** a Docker image for the microservice:

 ```
-$ # Pull the Crystal image first, if not already there:
+$ # Pull the Crystal (based on Alpine Linux) image first, if not already there:
 $ sudo docker pull crystallang/crystal:latest-alpine
 ...
 $ # Then build the microservice image: